wallarm/product-documentation/docs/latest/api-protection/graphql-rule.md

     * **Maximum batched queries** - multiple queries (operations) can be batched together in a single HTTP-request; by combining multiple operations into a single request, an attacker organize batching attack and try to bypass security measures such as rate limiting.
     * **Block/register introspection queries** - an attacker may leverage the introspection system to uncover details about the schema of the GraphQL API; by querying the system, an attacker may potentially gain knowledge about all types, queries, mutations, and fields that are available in the API, and use this data to construct more precise and damaging queries.
 Select the option to deny the introspection queries.
     * **Block/register debug requests** - when debug mode is left turned on by developers, an attacker may gather precious information from excessive error reporting messages such as entire stack traces or tracebacks.
 Select the option to deny requests with the `debug=1` parameter in URI.

+        For example, a policy may set maximum POST request query size to 3 KB, value size to 2 KB, query depth, aliases and batched query limits to 5 plus deny introspection and debug queries as displayed on the screenshot (note that these are the example values - you should define your own values considering statistics of your common legitimate GraphQL queries):

         ![GraphQL thresholds](../images/user-guides/rules/graphql-rule.png)